tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### Overview

 In today's class, students will be introduced to conversational user interfaces (CUIs) and learn how they are disrupting the FinTech industry, especially in finance and banking.
-Students will also create a robo advisor using Amazon Lex and Amazon Lambda.
+Students will also create a robo-advisor using Amazon Lex and Amazon Lambda.

 ### Class Objectives